ecr-oha-lime/Ink-Canvas-En/Manual.md

   Multiple parallel lines, circles with or without focus, hyperbolas, parabolas Circles, dashed circles, cylinders, cones, rectangular solids The coordinate system (Plane Coordinate System, Space Coordinate System)
-* Ink to graphics, supports smart recognition of circles, triangles, special quadrilaterals, and automatically converts to a standard figure.
+* Ink to shape, supports smart recognition of circles, triangles, special quadrilaterals, and automatically converts to a standard figure.
 It can automatically recognize concentric circles and tangent circles and automatically recognize sphere cross-section circles

 ### Ink Canvas features
 * **Countdown**: Aesthetically pleasing UI, and can be displayed in almost full-screen size.